whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;El Excepcion is the same old evil that pushed the Wasters, you know&#8230; I realized, some years ago, that if the Furnace is granted any victory at all in the attempt to sustain the old technologies, El Excepcion will devour it all.&#8221; She hugged her arms, looking pale and cold. &#8220;I do not hate the old works, Dina Zemena.
 You must understand this.
 I find so much beauty in the power of precision engineering and the things made in our crucibles.
 But at the same time, I believe that humanity can no more reject the temptation of those old arts than humanity can reject the drive to fecundity.&#8221;

 &#8220;So,&#8221; said Zemena. &#8220;You destroyed the chance of the Furnace to sustain itself over the long term.
 The Road will never be built now.
 And it was very well accomplished.
-But for the accident of your secretary being of a bloodline I recognized - and the second act of his panicking - you would have returned to the Furnace in dejected failure, prepared to work further to subvert the Exceptionists.
+But for the accident of your secretary being of a bloodline I recognized—and the second act of his panicking—you would have returned to the Furnace in dejected failure, prepared to work further to subvert the Exceptionists.
 You conspired with Siscozo, and once his action had accomplished your purpose, it&#8217;s likely the Furnace would never have known.&#8221;

 Zemena paced back and forth several times.
 Firix began to shiver, then uncontrollably to quake.
 But she spoke no plea.